SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ##### language academies

-⟮Language academies⟯ are institutions ⟮regulating standard languages⟯, generally following ⟮linguistic prescriptivism⟯ The ⟮RAE⟯ ⟮(c:5;Real Academia Española⟯) is the ⟮spanish⟯ ⟮language academy⟯, generally ⟮quite conservative⟯ in outlook
+⟮Language academies⟯ are institutions ⟮regulating standard varieties⟯ Language academies generally follow ⟮linguistic prescriptivism⟯ RAE is short for Real Academia Española⟯
+The ⟮RAE⟯ is the ⟮spanish⟯ ⟮language academy⟯, generally ⟮quite conservative⟯ in outlook

 ##### dialect

 Dialect as a term often implies negative value ('mere dialect').
 People very confused may use dialect to mean accent.
 In regions such as Italy, France and the Philippines separate but non-standard sister languages to the standard variety are called and (falsely) considered to be dialects.
-In an academic setting, a dialect is either a synonym of variety/lect or for regiolect.
+In an academic setting, a dialect is either a synonym of variety or regiolect.

 #### language dominance

-Language dominance is either the more frequent/ready use of or proficiency in one language more than another, either of a given speaker or within a speech community.
+Language dominance is either the more frequent/ready use of or proficiency in one language more than another.
+Language dominance may either be within a given speaker or within a speech community.

 #### power

-Linguistic hegemony is when a dominant group has created the idea that their language normas are standard/paradigmatic, and the failure to meet them is the failure of the language/language use of the failee.
+!Linguistic hegemony is when a dominant group has created the idea that
-The universal use of english might be considered linguistic hegemony because it is seen as a tool/instrument (like a tractor), not a world order.
+- !their language norms are standard/paradigmatic,
-In a critical view, english as the standard language in science may be an example of linguistic hegemony
+- !the failure to meet them means the failee is bad at the language In a critical view, english as the standard language in science may be an example of linguistic hegemony